ushichka/dmcp/Readme.md

 The python code should then be installed as module ```src```.

-For imageio to read pfm files, the respective module might need to be downloaded separately.
+For imageio to read pfm files, the respective plugin might be needed to be downloaded separately.

 ## Directory Structure
  - demo: contains example data from ushichka dataset.